 - Enroll at the school that issued the active SEVIS record Form I-20.

-- A “W” (withdrawal) for a class means that class cannot count toward the full course of study.
+- A “W” (withdrawal) for a class means that the class cannot count toward the full course of study.

-- Receiving a grade of “FX” means that the student never attended class or stopped attending during the term without officially withdrawing, so an “FX” grade cannot count toward the full course of study.
+- Receiving a grade of “FX” means that the student never attended the class or stopped attending during the term without officially withdrawing, so an “FX” grade cannot count toward the full course of study.

 - Under extremely limited circumstances, an international student may obtain an exception to the full course of study requirement.
 Any possible exceptions must be discussed and approved in advance by a Designated School Official (DSO), per federal Immigration regulations.
 TU’s DSOs are the international student advisors in the ISSO.